7+ Best Hostels in Vienna/Wien Under $25

 Apartments in Vienna

-The average price for an apartment is 120 euros however here are some rentals for as low as 45 euro.
-Private rooms are more affordable averaging at 68 euros but going as low as 24 euro.
+The average price for an apartment is 120 euros; however, here are some rentals for as low as 45 euros.

 Vienna Travel Essential Information